Skip to content

 6. Continuous delivery to ship the verified change to staging before moving to the next task.

-The following guides walk through each methodology in detail, with copy-paste prompts and real workflows for Cursor, Claude Code, and Codex.
+The guides above walk through each methodology in detail, with copy-paste prompts and real workflows for Cursor, Claude Code, and Codex.
+If you are new here, start with PRD to Plan to Todo — it is the foundational methodology that structures every other workflow.